With a broad aesthetic palette,

 Guest Composer in Residence, New Music Festival, San José State University, October 2022

-I organize and coordinate the Festival and for 2022 I invited composer Chen Yi, pictured on the left during rehearsals, master classes and with faculty performers.
-She was an inspiration to students, faculty and a big hit with audiences.
+New Music Festival with composer Chen Yi, pictured on the left during rehearsals, master classes and with faculty performers.
+Chen Yi, an inspiration to students and faculty.
+A big hit with audiences.

 Aaron Lington performing "The Silence of the Saints"